andrew/ultimate-awesome/README.md

 - [awesome-threejs](https://github.com/AxiomeCG/awesome-threejs) - 3️⃣ A curated list of awesome ThreeJS resources.
 - [awesome-chatgpt-dataset](https://github.com/voidful/awesome-chatgpt-dataset) - Unlock the Power of LLM: Explore These Datasets to Train Your Own ChatGPT!.
 - [awesome-devrel](https://github.com/devrelcollective/awesome-devrel) - Awesome Developer Relations resources curated by the DevRel Collective.
+- [awesome-distributed-transactions](https://github.com/redpanda-data/awesome-distributed-transactions) - Awesome list of distributed transactions.
 - [awesome-multimodal-in-medical-imaging](https://github.com/richard-peng-xia/awesome-multimodal-in-medical-imaging) - A collection of resources on applications of multi-modal learning in medical imaging.
 - [awesome-npm-scripts](https://github.com/RyanZim/awesome-npm-scripts) - Everything awesome related to npm scripts and using npm as a build tool.
 - [awesome-tools](https://github.com/sorrycc/awesome-tools) - Awesome tools I used.
-- [awesome-distributed-transactions](https://github.com/redpanda-data/awesome-distributed-transactions) - Awesome list of distributed transactions.
+- [awesome-LangGraph](https://github.com/von-development/awesome-LangGraph) - A curated list of awesome projects, resources, and tools for building stateful, multi-actor applications with LangGraph 🦜🕸️.
 - [awesome-elixir-cqrs](https://github.com/slashdotdash/awesome-elixir-cqrs) - A curated list of awesome Elixir and Command Query Responsibility Segregation (CQRS) resources.
 - [awesome-groovy](https://github.com/kdabir/awesome-groovy) - A curated list of awesome groovy libraries, frameworks and resources.
 - [awesome-eventbridge](https://github.com/boyney123/awesome-eventbridge) - List of resources for learning about events, patterns, and using Amazon EventBridge.